shuffle-dev/shuffle-package-maker/README.md

 ### Install via npm

 1. Install `shuffle-library-maker` via your package manager (eg., `npm install shuffle-library-maker`).
-2. Run `npm install` in the root directory.

 ## Usage

 You can use presets to build packages for Tailwind UI and Flowbite components.

-1. Run `node generate.mjs DIRECTORY_NAME --preset PRESET_NAME` where `DIRECTORY_NAME` is the directory you want to scan for components and `PRESET_NAME` is name of the preset you want to use.
+1. Run `npx shuffle-package-maker DIRECTORY_NAME --preset PRESET_NAME` where `DIRECTORY_NAME` is the directory you want to scan for components and `PRESET_NAME` is name of the preset you want to use.
+If you cloned the repository, run script directly `node generate.mjs`.
 2. Follow the instructions in the terminal.
 3. Use the generated ZIP package and upload as new library in Shuffle.